gel1has3/NeonatalSeizureDetection_ShortEEG_Windows/NeontalEEGModeling/modelling_readme.md

 ---

-# EEG Event Classification with EEGConformer
+# EEG Neonatal Seizure Detection with EEGConformer

 EEG training and evaluation pipeline using the EEGConformer model, with complete handling of **data imbalance**, **SMOTE**, and **cost-sensitive learning**, along with training, evaluation, and visualization.
 This repository implements a  pipeline for classifying EEG segments into **Seizure (S)** and **Non-Seizure (NS)** using the **EEGConformer** model.
 It supports training with: